The Tokenization Revolution: What Every REI Needs to Know

 The SEC treats tokenized real estate offerings the same as any other securities offering.
 Most tokenized deals launch under Regulation D (accredited investors only, 506(b) or 506(c)) or Regulation A+ (open to non-accredited investors, up to $75 million raised).
 Same rules that apply to syndications and crowdfunding.

-The blockchain is just the record-keeping layer.
+The blockchain is the record-keeping layer.
 It doesn't exempt anyone from securities law.
-If a platform tells you otherwise, run.
+If a platform tells you otherwise, walk away.

 KYC (Know Your Customer) and AML (Anti-Money Laundering) checks are mandatory.
 You'll verify your identity before buying tokens, just like opening a brokerage account.